lzwjava/blog-source/notes/2025-07-09-configurable-font-methods-en.md

 ---
-title: "Configurable Fonts in LaTeX"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Configurable Fonts in LaTeX
 translated: false
-generated: true
 ---

 You can make the font configurable by creating variables at the top of your LaTeX document.
 Here are a few approaches: